cybernerddd/Securityplus-notes/Week1_concepts_and_threats.md

-# Week 1 - Threats & Security Concepts
+you# Week 1 - Threats & Security Concepts

 **DAY 1 PURPOSE OF SECURITY- THE CIA TRIAD**